What We Do

-The Administrative Bureau includes Background Investigations, Community Relations, Training, Fleet Services, Research and Development, Records and Civil Sections, Forensic Science Lab, Dispatch, Animal Services, and oversight of the Regional Public Safety Training Center.
+The Administrative Bureau includes Background Investigations, Community Relations, Training, Fleet Services, Research and Development, Records and Civil Sections, Dispatch, the Vulnerable Persons Unit and oversight of the Regional Public Safety Training Center.

 The Detention Bureau includes the administration of the detention facility, alternative sentencing programs, inmate programs, transportation of inmates to court and medical appointments, court security and commissary services for inmates.

 The Operations Bureau includes Patrol, Detectives/Investigations Unit and Special Operations Divisions.

 The Administrative Division oversees and manages the functions, services and investigations that support all of the operational areas of the agency.
 This includes dispatch, conducting backgrounds on all employees, employee training as required by the Nevada Commission on Peace Officer's Standards and Training; training for all employees in support of policies, law and best practices, and training of new recruits at the Northern Nevada Law Enforcement Academy held at the regional Public Safety Training Center.
 The Administrative Division also oversees research and development of new technology and management concepts, maintenance and trouble shooting of database systems and computer programs, and coordination of fleet services.